Blockchain Transaction Conflicts: A Historical Perspective: Ethereum's Empirical Study

-\item [Ethereum Recent Blocks (E$_{rb}$):] In addition to the above historical periods, we analyze transactions from the 1000 most recent blocks, ranging from block number 21631000 to 21632001.
-We selected this range to better understand current transaction access patterns and parallelism under normal conditions when there are no major historical events impacting the network traffic.
-By examining this workload, we can establish connections between different historical periods tracking Ethereum's evolution, user access patterns, network congestion over time, and the impact of optimizations on recent blocks.
-This analysis also helps in developing approaches that take advantage of parallelism efficiently for future network upgrades. \end{description}
+\textbf{Recent Blocks ($E_{rb}$).} We also analyze 1000 recent blocks, ranging from 21631000 to 21632001.
+We selected this range to better understand current transaction access patterns and parallelism under normal conditions, where no major historical events impacting network traffic.
+We compare different historical periods by tracking access patterns, network congestion over time, and the impact of optimizations on recent blocks.
+This analysis also helps develop approaches that take advantage of parallelism efficiently for future network upgrades.